Sleighs & Carriages

 Mail Delivery Sleigh

-This piano box sleigh was used to deliver mail from Colton to Canton and used as an early mode of public transportation in the winter.
-It was owned by Roger and Anne Huntley of Pierrepont, N.Y., and was displayed at Grandpa's Museum.
+In the late 1800's this piano box sleigh was used to deliver mail from Colton to Canton, and used as an early mode of public transportation in the winter.
+Later it was owned by Roger and Anne Huntley of Pierrepont, N.Y., and was displayed at Grandpa's Museum.

 Piano Box Sleigh